 - Tray or plate lined with a paper towel – This is to set your eggs on to let them dry after you finish dying them.

 Need a laugh?
-Check out my BIG list of Easter Jokes for Kids.
+Check out my BIG list of Easter Jokes for Kids and my big list of Silly Spring Jokes For Kids.
 Tons of jokes about Easter eggs, bunnies, and even knock-knock jokes to make the whole family giggle!

 My Eggs Stopped Turning Colors And Seem Dry